Sebastien-Raguideau/Ebame/Nanopore.md

 Before starting any analysis, it is often advised to check the number of reads and quality of your run.
 You can start by using a simple bash one liner to count all reads in `pass/`.

-Count the number of reads in the non modified .fastq.
+Count the number of reads in the non-modified .fastq.

 ### Code Example
 <details><summary>SPOILER: Click for read counting code reveal </summary>
 <p>
+For Guppy fastq files you can grep 'read='
 ```
 cat pass/*.fastq.temp | grep 'read=' - -c
 ```